Request for Applications: Opioid Safety Resource Catalog for Health Plans and Health Systems

 Technical assistance and training for provider systems implementing medication-assisted treatment programs in primary care and other settings

-Consultants interested in applying for any of the above opportunities should review the request for proposal below.
+Consultants interested in applying for any of the above opportunities should review the request for applications document below.